As soon as you reach the break-even age, your

 This seems to be a common misperception.
 What they don’t realize

-to FICA (income tax) being calculated, just as are contributions to an
+the gross wages, from pre-tax dollars, just as are contributions to an

 IRA/401K.